JazzMalar/innt-giftrit/README.md

-# node-js-getting-started
+# Giftr.it Application

-A barebones Node.js app using [Express 4](http://expressjs.com/).

-This application supports the [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.
+This application is made for module InnT at Fernfachhochschule Schweiz FFHS.
 ## Running Locally

 Make sure you have [Node.js](http://nodejs.org/) and the [Heroku CLI](https://cli.heroku.com/) installed.